boardroom-inc/documentation/sdk/integrating-your-protocol.md

 # Integrating Your Protocol

 Support for a protocol can be added by submitting a pull request for a new protocol integration in the Boardroom SDK.

-Protocols that use common governance frameworks or services will require very little code to integrate, but if a protocol does require some special mapping logic or has unique downstream datasources, completely custom protocol integrations can be authored.
+Protocols that use common governance frameworks or services will require very little code to integrate, but if a protocol does require some special mapping logic or has unique downstream data sources, completely custom protocol integrations can be authored.

 ## Protocol Registration